People helping animals, animals helping people…we are all “helpers of our farm”.

 History and Mission

 We are Helpers Of Our Farm!
 Helpers Of Our Farm (HOOF) is a nonprofit organization centered around education and providing a sanctuary for rescued, donated, and in-need farm animals.
 Our mission is to provide continued care and a sanctuary to farm animals in need, educate children and adults by creating awareness of rescues and their needs.
-By teaching animal science, animal husbandry, and kindness we hope to create a more caring society and bring a positive influence on the lives of animals.
+By teaching animal science, animal welfare (care), and kindness we hope to create a more caring society and bring a positive influence on the lives of animals.
 HOOF is a platform for the community to learn, grow, and volunteer.

 Greenlands Farm started a rescue petting farm in 2011 with a vision to provide a sanctuary to farm animals and an educational platform for the community.
 Whether adopted from other rescue organizations, donated from owners, or taking in an animal because the farm could provide a good home, these animals are now a part of our farm and have a new life.
 Greenlands Farm friends established Helpers of Our Farm (HOOF), a not for profit organization that supports these rescued animals and the education and services they provide.
 We are “Helpers of Our Farm” not only because these animals depend on humans to help them, but also because these animals help us by teaching us how to love, care, and learn from them.
 They perform an important task of educating visitors during our tours, petting farm, and farm classes.
 The goal has always been to integrate education into the lives of our community through the lives of these animals.